EllAchE/nba_tipoff/README.md

   - Day-of betting confirmation (i.e. alerts if there is an injury or change to starters just before game starts, which affect projected odds)
   - Machine learning predictions to improve on the naive predictions

-# Picking up from Backlog
+# Contributing
 Just search for a todo, they will be in the appropriate file and ideally verbose enough to follow, but ask Logan if not.
 Most immediate prioirities are live odds fetching and day-of confirmation

 # NCAA
-Given my recent discovery that NCAA data could be used for betmgm, I found a great repo with data here: https://github.com/lbenz730/ncaahoopR_data.
+NCAA data could be used, I found a great repo with data here: https://github.com/lbenz730/ncaahoopR_data.
 The dataset is too large for it to be worth adding to githug so save it locally and move it to this path - Data/ncaahoopR_data-master/* if you are going to run analysis on the raw data.